kerryqliu/stats170/README.md

 Our model is up to bigrams using a regularization term of 10 in sklearn's logistic regression classifier.

+All the files we're submitting for our final product is contained within the **final** folder.
 The work that we're submitting is contained within the final_notebook.ipynb Jupyter notebook, and requires fulldocs.csv and important_words.txt to train.
 With these three files, you simply need to run everything in the notebook in order.
 Additional descriptions are contained within the notebook itself.

 For the html file, downloading the project_files folder may be necessary to view it.